Contrarian Corpus

 Primary demands

-• Significant Board change including new independent directors with external airline experience
+• Significant Board change including new independent directors with external airline operating experience

 • Replace Executive Chairman Gary Kelly and CEO Bob Jordan with new leadership from outside Southwest